-Joseph Piotroski is a Professor of Accounting at Stanford University’s Graduate School of Business, and a Senior Fellow at the Asian Bureau of Finance and Economic Research (ABFER).
+Joseph Piotroski is The Robert K. Jaedicke Professor of Accounting at Stanford University’s Graduate School of Business, and a Senior Fellow at the Asian Bureau of Finance and Economic Research (ABFER).
 Professor Piotroski was also the inaugural Center for Global Business and the Economy Research Fellow at the GSB.
 Prior to joining the faculty at Stanford in 2007, Professor Piotroski was an Associate Professor of Accounting at the University of Chicago’s Graduate School of Business (1999-2007).

 Professor Piotroski’s research focuses on the economic impact of different financial reporting and governance practices around the world, and on how capital market participants use financial accounting information for valuation and investment purposes.
 Recent work focuses on the influence of legal, regulatory and political forces on transparency, corporate governance, and the efficiency of equity markets in international settings, most notably in the context of China.